JerdamJ/flotiq-angular-example/README.md

 5. Angular generated package which can be downloaded from your Flotiq dashboard after you log in.

 ## Installation instructions
+Remember you have to build your generated package before injecting it into application.
+Read package README for detailed instructions or follow these below:
+### In downloaded package directory:
 1. npm install
+2. npm run build

+This will generate a `dist` folder in your downloaded package directory, which will be used later.

+### In application directory:
+1. npm install
 2. npm install (path to your generated package)/dist
 3. In (path to your generrated package)/dist run `npm link`
 4. In your project directory run `npm link flotiq`

-Remember you have to build your generated package before injecting it into application.
-Read package README for detailed instructions.

 In `environment.ts` and `environment.prod.ts` provide an FLOTIQ_API_KEY suitable to your needs (full, readOnly, restricted to specific Content Type Definition);